recast-hep/recast-atlas/README.md

 #### Local backend

-Run the example from the [ATLAS Exotics Rome Workshop 2018][ATLAS Exotics Workshop 2018] using the `local` backend:
+**Example**: Run the example from the [ATLAS Exotics Rome Workshop 2018][ATLAS Exotics Workshop 2018] using the `local` backend.

+Install `recast-atlas` with the `local` extra

 ```
 python -m pip install --upgrade 'recast-atlas[local]' coolname
 ```

+Submit the RECAST workflow to run locally

 ```
 PACKTIVITY_DOCKER_CMD_MOD="-u root" recast run examples/rome --backend local --tag "local-$(coolname 2)"
 ```

+The `local` backend orchestrates the workflow graph locally, but note that the different workflow steps still run in Linux containers.

 #### REANA cluster backend

-Asynchronously run the example from the [ATLAS Exotics Rome Workshop 2018][ATLAS Exotics Workshop 2018] using the `reana` backend:
+**Example**: Asynchronously run the example from the [ATLAS Exotics Rome Workshop 2018][ATLAS Exotics Workshop 2018] using the `reana` backend.

+Install `recast-atlas` with the `reana` extra

 ```
 python -m pip install --upgrade 'recast-atlas[reana]' coolname